scomri/PastaRebellion/data/README.md

 --

-# DOWNLOAD THE DATA FROM GOOGLE DRIVE LINK INTO THIS FOLDER IN ORDER TO RUN THE PROJECT ON THE DATA
+# DOWNLOAD THE DATA FROM GOOGLE DRIVE LINK INTO THE DATA FOLDER IN ORDER TO RUN THE PROJECT WITH THE DATA

 This data folder contains 6 processed data sets.
 The data preprocessing is available in the code repository, in the "data_preprocessing" RMD file.